ravendb/docs/Articles/Raven.Documentation.Articles/articles/entity-relationships-in-nosql.markdown

 Designing aggregates is a huge topic and a previous article of the *YABT* series "[NoSQL Data Model through the DDD prism](https://ravendb.net/articles/nosql-data-model-through-ddd-prism)" might be a good start.
 But here we focus on organising relationships between aggregates.

-As a starting point, let's take a "*one-to-many*" relationship between 3 entities of the *YABT* project: `Backlog Item`, `Comment` and `User`.
+As a starting point, let's take an "*one-to-many*" relationship between 3 entities of the *YABT* project: `Backlog Item`, `Comment` and `User`.
 The traditional relational diagram for them would look like this:

 <div class="margin-top-sm margin-bottom-sm">
     <img src="images/yabt4/1.png" class="img-responsive m-0-auto" alt="Relational diagram of Backlog Item, Comment and User"/>